Magento: Best development practices

 The unfortunate reality is that Magento developers found on other services often fall short when it comes to following best practices purely through lack of skills and experience in Magento development.

-Getting your store developed using best practices should be a top priority for every store owner.
-So create your project with us today to find a great Magento developer for your project, or start your developer subscription today.
+Getting your store developed using best practices should be a top priority for every store owner and Developer Connection is an indispensable option to allow you to do that.
+So create your project with us today to find a great Magento developer, or if you're an experienced Magento developer yourself subscribe now to offer your services.